Four Performance Stages!

 Mt.
 Taylor Stage: 8:30 pm

-Zoltan Orkestar has been filling Albuquerque dance floors for more then four years.
-With their brand of high energy circus swing and a quick dash of country twang, you’ll be on the dance floor before you know what hit you.
-Comprised of top notch musical talent, the group has four members: Glynda Szekely on vocals, who comes all the way from Michigan to share her legendary voice and is affectionately known as “the hummingbird of the gods”; Zoltan Szekely playing fiery guitar whose impressive musical resume includes a stint in the New York musical “Chutzpah” as well as touring Romania with Al Dimeola’s drummer Csaba Cserey; John Keith on accordion, who often appears on stages across the nation with greats like Eric McFadden as well as the Polkettes; and Michael Grimes, who handles upright bass, is a regular in Albuquerque jazz clubs, and has played with many greats, including Bernadette Seacrest.
+Zoltan Orkestar has been filling Albuquerque dance floors for more then four years, with their brand of high energy circus swing, and a quick dash of country twang you’ll be on the dancefloor before you know what hit you.
+Comprised of top notch musical talent, the group is composed of Glynda Szekely on vocals, who comes all the way from Michigan to share her legendary voice.
+Glynda is affectionately known as “the hummingbird of the gods”.
+Zoltan Szekely plays fiery guitar.
+Zoltan has an impressive musical resume, including a stint in the New York musical “Chutzpah” as well as touring Romania with Al Dimeola’s drummer Csaba Cserey.
+Zoltan, being a jack of all trades, is also featured as a musician in the Disney movie “The Lone Ranger” and will be playing washboard in Seth McFarlane’s new movie “A Million Ways to Die in the West” coming out next summer.
+On accordion is John Keith, who often appears on stages across the nation with greats like Eric McFadden as well as the Polkettes.
+Upright bass is handled by Michael Grimes, a regular in Albuquerque jazz clubs.
+Michael has played with many greats including Bernadette Seacrest.
 Together they are an unstoppable well-oiled and witty machine known as Zoltan Orkestar.